Visiting Gunns Plains Caves in North West Tasmania

 The underground river that carved out Gunns Plains Caves still flows through the cave and provides life-giving humidity to the cave’s environment.
 This humidity makes Gunns Plains Caves an appealing habitat for glow worms that can be found on the roof of the Brodies tunnel.
 The colony is not big, but the tiny insects still provide enough shine to light up the tunnel’s roof like a starry sky.

 The river itself is home to the Giant Freshwater Lobster, fish and eel.
 Geoff also told us stories about exploring the furthest reaches of the cave, the areas accessible only to caving enthusiasts, and discovering at least 36 platypus burrows on the Sandy banks of the river.
-The pitch-black seclusion of the river seems to be popular habitat for these gorgeous monotremes.
+The pitch-black seclusion of the river seems to be a popular habitat for these gorgeous monotremes.

 There is a photo of one of these platypus pinned to the reception window.
 Of course, you are unlikely to spot a platypus on a cave tour, but if you are really keen to see them in the wild, head to the Tasmanian Arboretum in Eugenana (41 km away) – it is by far the best place to see platypus in Tasmania.